Michigan Flood Ready

 When did Michigan last experience widespread flooding?

+In addition, President Barack Obama declared a major disaster for Macomb, Oakland and Wayne counties on Sept.
+25, 2014, due to severe flash flooding that occurred on August 11-13, 2014.
 This presidential declaration provided public assistance grants for affected state and local governments to rebuild roads, bridges and other public facilities and infrastructure.
 Eligible private non-profits were also eligible to apply.
+The declaration also provided individual assistance to residents in the three counties.
+As of January 2015, more than $268 million was provided in assistance to Michigan citizens.

 What should I do?